MachineLemonade/docs/v0.10/customizing-your-image.md

   └── prod.env
 ```

- 5. On `astro airflow start`, just specify which file to use (if not `.env`) with the `--env` or `-e` flag.
+ 5. On `astro dev start`, just specify which file to use (if not `.env`) with the `--env` or `-e` flag.

  ```
- astro airflow start --env dev.envs astro airflow start -e prod.env
+ astro dev start --env dev.envs astro dev start -e prod.env
  ```

 ## CLI Debugging

 ### Error on Building Image

-If your image  is failing to build after running `astro airflow start`?
+If your image  is failing to build after running `astro dev start`?

  - You might be getting an error message in your console, or finding that Airflow is not accessible on `localhost:8080/admin`
  - If so, you're likely missing OS-level packages in `packages.txt` that are needed for any python packages specified in `requirements.text`